 By 1956 the Daimler Company was not in good health and the top management became increasingly disillusioned with the Dockers.
 In May 1956, Sir Bernard Docker was voted out of office by six directors against three and a new management team took over the ailing company.
 Jack Sangster of Triumph Motorcycles (a BSA company since 1952) took over as chairman and managing director of Daimler.
 This was all ratified by the shareholders at an extraordinary meet in 1 August 1956.
 On 29 August it was announced that ‘Mr R.E.Smith’s [Lady Docker’s brother-in-law] appointments with the Daimler Group of companies have been terminated by mutual agreement.’
 The Company sold Glandyfi Castle.
 Lady Docker also left the Hooper board.

-Lady Docker died on 11 December 1983 in the Great Western Royal Hotel in London, at the age of 77.
-She is buried in her first husband’s family plot at the churchyard of St James the Less, in Stubbings, between Clement Callingham and Sir Bernard Docker who had died in 1978.
+A sad and lonely Lady Docker spent her final years living in the Great Western Royal Hotel in Paddington, London where she died in her sleep on 11 December 1983, at the age of 77.
+The family told the undertaker to expect over two hundred mourners, but only twenty nine attended the funeral and she was buried in her first husband’s family plot at the churchyard of St James the Less, in Stubbings, between Clement Callingham and Sir Bernard Docker.